sumitmalik51/purviewlab/modules/module07.md

     ![Assets KPI](../images/module07/07.02-assets-kpi.png)

+    > **Note**: It might take some time for the data to load.
+Meanwhile, you can continue with next module, come back later and verify the results.

 3. Further down the page you will find additional **data visualizations**, typically these tiles will allow interactive filtering and the ability to drill-down into the underlying detail by clicking **View details**.
 The Assets page includes the following **graphs**:

     **Asset count by source type**